KainNhantumbo/Nava-Notes-App/README.md

 ## Version 1.1.0 change log
 - Upgraded react to version 18.0.0.
 - Switched CRA to Vite as development Engine.
+- Theme preferences are now saved on localstorage.

 ## Version 1.0.1 change log
 - Added a confirmation dialog when trying to wipe the trash.